matziq/Prompt-O-Matic-for-Microsoft-Designer-and-Copilot/README.md

 # Prompt-O-Matic-for-Microsoft-Designer
-A Simple GUI that lets you choose subject, action, and various styles to form a prompt.
-The prompt can then open up Designer and plug in your created prompt.
+# A Simple GUI that lets you choose subject, action, artistic style, media, and extras to form a prompt to use with Microsoft Designer.
+# Designer utlizies DAL-E 3 on the backend but on the front end, Designer improves the prompt so that DAL-E provides better results.